 Baseline

 Conditions, including energy consumption and related emissions, that would have occurred without implementation of the subject measure or project.
 Baseline conditions are sometimes referred to as “business-as-usual” conditions and are used to calculate program related efficiency or emissions savings.
-Baselines can be defined as either project-specific baselines or performance standard baselines (e.g. building codes).
+Baselines can be defined as either project-specific baselines or performance standard baselines (e.g., building codes).

 Baseline: